Language selection

 Photo credit: Tim Laye, Ontario War Memorials

-This bronze statue was created by renowned bronze sculptors Don and Shirley Begg of Studio West Bronze Foundry Ltd. in 1990 and erected in 1992.
-It is dedicated to Brigadier Andrew Hamilton Gault DSO, OBE, ED, CD (1882-1958), founder of the Princess Patricia's Canadian Light Infantry.
-The statue portrays his strict military demeanor.
-Careful attention to detail and authenticity places Gault in the uniform and rank, complete with regimental badges and war service medals, as he welcomed his soldiers returning to Ottawa from the First World War.
+This bronze statue was created by renowned bronze sculptor Don Begg of Studio West Bronze Foundry Ltd. in 1990 and unveiled on 9 May 1992.
+Three statues in honour of a great Canadian war hero, philanthropist, industrialist, public servant and founder of the Princess Patricia Canadian Light Infantry were commissioned to accurately portray him and his strict military demeanour.
+Careful attention to detail and authenticity place Lieutenant-Colonel Andrew Hamilton Gault in the uniform and rank, complete with regimental badges and war service medals, as he welcomed his soldiers returning to Ottawa from the First World War.
+The other two statues are in Calgary and Wainwright.

 Andrew Hamilton Gault was born in England on 18 August 1882.
 He was descended from Scottish-Irish of Ulster who immigrated to Canada from Northern Ireland in 1842 and settled in Montreal.
 In 1900, at the age of 18, he was commissioned into the 2nd Canadian Mounted Rifles and served with distinction as a subaltern until the end of the South African War in 1901.
 He was awarded the Queen's medal with three clasps.